Exploring the Applicability of the Lattice-Boltzmann Method for Two-Dimensional Turbulence Simulation: The Lattice Boltzmann method for hydrodynamic problems

+To derive the Lattice-Boltzmann equation from Eq.~(\ref{eq:be}), a numerical discretization method is applied.
+These methods typically discretize space and time into a lattice with grid spacing $\Delta x$ and time step $\Delta t$.
+The Lattice-Boltzmann method goes one step further by also discretizing velocity space; that is, it restricts the directions in which the particles can move to a limited set of velocities $\bm{c}_i$.
+There is a natural trade-off between the number of allowed velocities and the computational cost of the algorithm: choosing more velocities increases accuracy but requires more resources.
+Therefore, a prior analysis of the type of problem under study must be considered when selecting the velocity set to balance accuracy and efficiency.
+These approximations are labeled as $DdQq$ models, where $d$ represents the number of spatial dimensions of the system and $q$ the number of velocities.

-In this paper we implement a standard Lattice-Boltzmann solver with a D2Q9 (2-dimensional 9-velocities) lattice to describe an incompressible Newtonian fluid.
-We further assume that the dynamics of fluid can be described by a single relaxation time (SRT), modelled by the BGK collision operator \citep{PhysRev.94.511}.
-The resulting equation is the following:
+In this paper we implement a standard force-free Lattice-Boltzmann solver with a D2Q9 (2 spatial dimensions and 9 velocities) lattice as seen in Fig.~\ref{im:d2q9} to describe an incompressible Newtonian fluid.
+Each velocity $\bm{c}_i$ has an associated weight $w_i$, chosen so that the isotropy of the lattice is preserved.
+This weighting reflects the intuitive idea that nodes farther from the particle’s current location contribute less to the dynamics, while nearby nodes have a stronger influence.
+Such a choice helps maintain the correct macroscopic behavior of the fluid.

+Given the discretization of velocity space, the original particle distribution function $f(\bm{x}, \bm{\xi},t)$ becomes $f_i(\bm{x},t)$.
+To discretize space and time, we apply a forward difference method to Eq.~(\ref{eq:be}).
+The resulting equation is given by

-where $f_i(\bm{x},t)$ represents the distribution function of the discrete set of velocities $\bm{c}_i$ at position $\bm{x}$ and time $t$, $\tau$ is the relaxation parameter, and $f_i^{eq}$ represents the local equilibrium distribution function \citep{Qian_1992} described by:
+where $f_i(\bm{x},t)$ represents the distribution function of the discrete set of velocities $\bm{c}_i$ at position $\bm{x}$ and time $t$.
+Here, the fluid dynamics are modeled using the BGK collision operator \citep{PhysRev.94.511}